kancharlaNarmadha/1B/README.md

 ## Algorithm

-1.Import necessary classes from java.io.* and java.util.*.
+1.Start the program by importing necessary classes and creating a FileInputStream to read from "sample.txt".

-2.Accept a string input from the user using Scanner.
+2.Wrap the FileInputStream in a BufferedInputStream to enable filtering and buffering features.

-3.Create a char[] array to store characters read from the input string.
+3.Use a Scanner to take user input for how many bytes to read.

-4.Create a StringReader object and use the read() method to read characters into the array.
+4.Display the number of available bytes before and after reading the specified number of bytes using a for loop.

-5.Print the content of the array and close the StringReader inside a try-catch block.
+5.Close both streams (file1 and filter) properly to release system resources.